jethornton/flexgui/docs/source/probe.rst

 :ref:`MdiButtonTag` to launch the probing subroutines will be enabled when probing is enabled and disabled when probing is disabled.

-You can create a HAL QDoubleSpinBox to use in your probing subroutine.
+You can create a HAL :ref:`SpinBoxTag` to use in your probing subroutine.
+Set the objectName to start with `probe_` and it will be enabled and disabled with the probe buttons.

 If you're using a touch screen add a Dynamic Property name `input` and set the value to `touch`.

 Example
 -------